 The magnitude of this mistake – and the haste with which S&P changed its principal rationale for action when presented with this error – raise fundamental questions about the credibility and integrity of S&P’s ratings action.

 Despite acknowledging this error, S&P upheld its original decision.
 Bellows described the S&P rationale as driven by political motivation, rather than economic astuteness.

 Following today’s statement, as the Chancellor continues to peddle his tiresome recovery delusion, the same allegation must be levied at the Government’s flailing fiscal policy.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.